vantage-sh/handbook.vantage.sh/docs/aws/services/cloudwatch-pricing.md

 [^2]: Or at least this is what the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) states.
 If you click through all of the regions the prices are all the same for custom metric storage as of July 28, 2021.

-[^3]: Pircing is fairly uniform across regions.
+[^3]: Pricing is fairly uniform across regions.
 Special regions like Sao Paulo and GovCloud diverge from the standard pricing.

 !!!
 Contribute
 	Help us improve this page by making a contribution on our [Github repository](https://github.com/vantage-sh/handbook).